-The stage version of Horton Foote’s 1953 teleplay “The Trip to Bountiful” failed to prosper in either its late-1953 Broadway production or a 1959 Off Broadway stint.
-Now it’s receiving a 50th-anniversary production, but the passing years have only exacerbated its simplicity and “sudsy woes,” to quote the Chicago Tribune’s Claudia Cassidy.
+The stage version of Horton Foote’s 1953 teleplay “The Trip to Bountiful” failed to prosper in either its late-1953 Broadway production (39 performances, despite the presence of Lillian Gish, Jo Van Fleet and Eva Marie Saint) or a 1959 Off Broadway version (27 perfs).
+Nevertheless, it was made into a movie in 1985, for which Geraldine Page won an Oscar.
+Now it’s receiving a 50th-anniversary production from Hartford Stage and Houston’s Alley Theater.
+Unfortunately, the passing years have only exacerbated its simplicity and “sudsy woes,” to quote the Chicago Tribune’s Claudia Cassidy.

 The play’s pivotal character, Mrs. Carrie Watts (or Mother Watts, as her frightful daughter-in-law calls her), was to have been played by Jean Stapleton in Hartford and Houston.
 But she had to drop out for personal reasons and was replaced by West Coast actress Dee Maaske, who played Mother Watts in an Oregon Shakespeare Festival production of the play in Ashland in 2001.

 Maaske gives a gentle, honest reading of the role, one very different from Page’s mannered interpretation.
 But neither she nor anyone else involved — including director Michael Wilson and Horton Foote’s actress daughter Hallie and her husband, Devon Abner, both in the cast — can flesh out a play that seems so underwritten (particularly in the case of Mother Watts’ milquetoast failure of a son Ludie, played by Abner).